aymenhamrouni/DGET-Dual-Graph-Embedding-Transformer-for-Hybrid-RF-OWC-IoT-Networks/README.md

 **“Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning.”**

 It implements the **Dual-Graph Embedding with Transformer (DGET)** framework for **hybrid Radio Frequency (RF)** and **Optical Wireless Communication (OWC)** IoT networks.
-The pipeline integrates:
+The framework integrates:

-- A **Mixed-Integer Nonlinear Programming (MINLP)** optimization module to generate ground-truth scheduling data.
+- A **Mixed-Integer Nonlinear Programming (MINLP)** optimization core that generates labeled scheduling datasets under realistic energy and link constraints.
-- A **multi-task deep learning model** combining transductive and inductive Graph Neural Networks (GNNs) with a Transformer encoder for temporal and cross-link prediction.
+- A **supervised multi-task deep learning model** combining transductive and inductive Graph Neural Networks (GNNs) with a Transformer encoder to learn **temporal generalization** and **cross-link prediction**.

 ---